What It Takes to Land a Marketing Manager Job

-Whether you’re a seasoned marketing pro ready to take the next step into management, or a current marketing manager looking for new opportunities, you need the right strategy to land a marketing manager role in DC.
+Whether you’re a seasoned marketing pro ready to take the next step into management, or a current marketing manager looking for new opportunities, you need the right strategy to land a marketing manager job.
 If you’re ready to take the leap, here’s what it takes to be successful.

 Education and Experience

-In order to become a marketing manager, you must have either a bachelor’s degree or a significant number of years’ experience in the field.
+In order to get a marketing manager job, you must have either a bachelor’s degree or a significant number of years’ experience in the field.
 Make sure to study the requirements and the culture of your target organizations before applying to be a marketing coordinator in Washington.

 The Ability to Add Real Value

-CMOs care about one thing when hiring marketing managers: Can you deliver results?
+CMOs care about one thing when filling a marketing manager job: Can you deliver results?
 Before you even begin applying for positions, make sure your resume and your portfolio accurately depict the value you bring to the table as both an individual contributor and a leader.

 When it comes to your resume, don’t list tasks, list achievements.
 Quantify those achievements with data whenever possible.
 For example, don’t just say you were responsible for increasing traffic to the company website.
 Say you successfully increased organic search traffic to the website by 30 percent year-over-year and increased advertising and referral traffic by 35 percent.
 Just makes sure any claim you make can be verified.